immunefi-team/Bounty_Boosts/ZeroLend/28943 - [SC - Medium] DoS when user want to supply  repay asset using....md

 # DoS when user want to supply / repay asset using a permit

-Submitted on Sat Mar 02 2024 08:40:11 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 2nd 2024 at 14:40:11 UTC by @savi0ur for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28943